Crawl Space Encapsulation vs Waterproofing: What Is the Difference?

 - Check after heavy rain: Walk the crawl space 24-48 hours after a significant rain event.
 Any standing water or wet soil concentrated near walls indicates active intrusion.

 - Hygrometer reading: Above 70% RH in summer = humidity problem.
 Below 60% with no water issues = possibly no action needed.
+The 60% mark comes from the EPA's Brief Guide to Mold, Moisture and Your Home, which sets keeping relative humidity below 60% as the baseline for controlling mold.

 - Efflorescence on walls: White crystalline deposits on block or concrete walls are mineral salts left by evaporated water - evidence of water moving through the wall over time.